Service Learning Course Re-design Grant (SLCR)

 The objectives of SLCR link with “responsibility” (one of the four values of the University of Missouri) and “civic engagement” (one of the key priorities of the UM Systems as well as the University of Missouri Extension and Engagement).
 At the same time, SLCR also seeks “excellence” by offering quality service learning educational opportunities to students.
 In this light, SLCR solicits proposals to re-design existing courses that would successfully incorporate service learning components and meet service learning objectives.

 MU Office of Service Learning (OSL) provides the administrative infrastructure for faculty and students for service learning, with over 300 community organizations where students could gain their field experiences.
 These organizations are typically non-profit organizations that rely heavily on volunteers.
 Courses that have a minimum requirement of 20 hours of field experience are eligible.
 If the course requires over 35 hours of field experience, students’ transcripts will show the service learning designation.
-OSL provides administrative assistants for both types of courses (see the full list of support).
+OSL provides administrative assistants for both types of courses (for the full list of support).

 This year, SLCR will funds three to four projects up to $2,500 per proposal.
 The funds may be used by the PI(s) for ANY University-appropriate purpose, including faculty summer salaries and benefits, meetings, research, or supplies for teaching/learning, to offer quality service learning courses in HES.
 The ultimate product that SLCR expects from each award is a course that is approved and administered by OSL and includes a minimum requirement of 20 hours of field experience.